Tommertom/ng2sonos/README.md

 means that some of the RxJS operators (e.g. `toArray()`) won't give any results until the service is stopped.

 When the service has encountered an error, it will emit `{ error: err }`, where `err` stands for the error object taken from the HTTP Response.
+If no Sonos topology was found, the emitted error will be `{error: 'No topology'}`.

 There are a number of of methods in the service you can use to send actions to a Sonos Zone/Coordinator:
 ```